Sudharsanan2/SNAKE-GAME_java/README.md

 # 3 Resource Files Needed:

-Make sure you have the following image files in your resources folder:
+To have the following image files in your resources folder:

 dot.png – snake body segment